 will affect the requirement to carry chains an additional email will be sent

 out at 4pm, notifying the change for the following day.

 There are a couple of options for those interested

 designated sites: Rocky Creek, Mt McLeod and Lake Catani.
-All campsites require
+Rocky Creek and Mt

 Mt McLeod and Rocky Creek campsites are open during winter however the

 walk into those campsites is made longer because the Reservoir Road closes.

 Therefore anyone intending to camp out there needs to be well prepared for

 camping in Alpine areas and a long walk or ski.
 A fee for use is required, book

 beginning the Friday of Queens Birthday weekend until the end of August.
 Access